 “If we give the nerve something to do and somewhere to go, it is less likely to form a neuroma and be persistently painful.”

 Recent advances in nerve surgery, however, have “taught us that if we give the nerve something to do and somewhere to go, it is less likely to form a neuroma and be persistently painful,” said Maslow, adding that some studies have shown that up to two-thirds of patients with symptomatic neuromas will ultimately require a procedure to address them.
-The good news is viable strategies are available: targeted muscle reinnervation (TMR) and regenerative peripheral nerve interface (RPNI), which Maslow says are two of the “newest and most exciting methods” for treating phantom limb pain.
+The good news is viable strategies are available: targeted muscle reinnervation (TMR) and regenerative peripheral nerve interface (RPNI), which Maslow said are two of the “newest and most exciting methods” for treating phantom limb pain.

 “TMR involves re-wiring nerves that have been injured or cut during an amputation to healthy muscle,” he said.
 “This gives a nerve somewhere to go and something to do, and has been shown to reduce incidence of neuroma and also allow for an increased number of signals that myoelectric prosthetic limbs can interpret.”

 The other strategy, RPNI, uses muscle wrapped around a nerve ending to allow them to sprout into the muscle and, like TMR, find somewhere to go and something to do.
 Some researchers are putting sensors in these grafts to send more signals to prosthesis than ever thought possible, reducing phantom limb pain and increasing function.